 The world is changing.
 The next wave of Industrial Revolution, also known as the Second Machine Age, is fundamentally changing each and every aspect of our life.
 It is the power of the World Wide Web and the onset of smartphones that has unleashed a movement which is rapidly destroying the old models.
 Smart machines can now deliver a pizza on our dinner plates, turn on the AC at our residence as we start off from the office in a driverless car, plough our fields, work out the insurance for us, prepare our business reports and even fly our planes.

+Maps are not just driving apps today; they are driving economies too.
 All over the world, governments, public institutions and businesses are finding it extremely difficult to keep up with these disruptive innovations.
 Old school businesses of many years, run by established leaders of many years of experience, are disappearing in a flash, even as new age innovators take the world by storm.
 And like all industries across the world, the world of geospatial is shaken and stirred.

 The ground has never been more fertile